codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

     <...>
 ```

-We are going to use this to configure what the view displays.
+We are going to use this to configure what is displayed on the screen.

 ### 9. Configure the view to display according to the state